French Guiana: Cuisine

-French Guiana literature includes all works written by local authors or persons related to French Guiana.
-It is expressed both in French and in Guianan Creole.

-Local literature is a literature closely related to that of the French West Indies: especially the Caribbean islands of Martinique and Guadeloupe.
-For some, it is an Antillean-Guyanese literature in relation to the themes addressed, which are mainly related to slavery and other social problems.
-Thus, this literature takes several forms.
-First, orality, because it is a characteristic element of Guianan literature, as in many countries of Black America.
-In this connection, we can consider tales, Legends, fables and, in another form, Novels.

-Nineteenth century French Guiana is marked by a weak presence of writers.
-At that time, writers only published a few scattered poems in local newspapers.
-Today, however, it is difficult to trace the writings of some French Guianan poets: Ho-A-Sim-Elosem, Munian, R. Octaville, etc. Two Guianan poets are the exception.
-According to Ndagano (1996), Ismaÿl Urbain and Fabien Flavien would be considered the first French Guianan poets.
-However, Alfred Parépou is a writer who marked his era with his work Atipa (1885).

-The period from 1900 to 1950 constitutes an important stage in local literature insofar as it gave birth to numerous writers who had a considerable impact, such as those of Negritude (Négritude).
-The Guianan of the 1950s and 1960s is notable for writing about the black cause.
-Serge Patient and Elie Stephenson did address this issue in their writings.

-Since 1970 different generations of writers have become aware of the black cause or slavery.
-Whether through their writings or their political activities, they take into account this painful period that had serious consequences on the local society and on the black world in general.
-For this generation, Christiane Taubira remains the figurehead.
-Other writers are interested in other types of themes, such as regional nature, etc.

 Sport

 Sport in French Guiana dates back to long before the colonial period.
 Popularized since the 19th century, the first sports competition organized to commemorate 14 July was held in 1890.
 At that time, there were already physical activities favorable to the inhabitants of this Amazonian territory, but also sports coming from Europe, which favored the colonizers.
 There were foot races, donkey races, canoe races, bicycle races, tricycle races, nautical regattas in the ports, and traditional popular games.

 The most popular sport in French Guiana today is football, followed by basketball, cycling, swimming and handball, although there are some canoeing, judo, Brazilian jiu-jitsu, aikido, karate, fencing, horseback riding, rowing and volleyball clubs in the department.

 As a French Overseas department, Guiana is not a member of the Pan American Sports Organization; rather, athletes compete within the French National Olympic and Sports Committee and are governed by the Ligue d'Athlétisme de la Guyane, a sub-unit of the Fédération française d'athlétisme.

 Starting in 1960, the Tour of Guiana, an annual multiple-stage bicycle race, is held.